Why An All-Girls' School?

 Our girls are encouraged to focus on developing the very best in themselves, while pursuing challenging coursework.
-Students in all-girl classrooms confidently voice their opinions, ask thought-provoking questions, and embrace new learning experiences and opportunities.
-Here are some statistics from the Fordham Urban Law Journal and the National Coalition of Girls Schools:
+Students in the classrooms of all girls schools confidently voice their opinions, ask thought-provoking questions, and embrace new learning experiences and opportunities.
+Here are some statistics from the Fordham Urban Law Journal and the International Coalition of Girls Schools:

 - Nearly 75% of girls attending girls' schools say that the experience taught them that women can accomplish anything; girls' school graduates demonstrate more self-confidence and ambition

 - 83% of girls' school graduates perceive themselves to be better prepared for college than female counterparts from coeducational high school

 - 91% of graduates say that attending a girls' school helped them focus on academics and encouraged them to test their intellectual limits